naidaire/lesson16_apis/README.md

 ---

-### Part 2: Webscraping in Class
+### Part 2: Webscraping in Class - Optional Supplement, Time Permitting

 #### Learning Objectives

 - Revisit how to locate elements on a webpage
 - Aquire unstructure data from the internet using Beautiful soup.
 - Discuss limitations associated with simple requests and urllib libraries
-- Introduce Selenium as a solution, and implement a scraper using selenium
+- Introduce Selenium as a solution, and implement a scraper using selenium (Instructor Demo only)

 ---